 - Send and receive Christmas gifts.

-Well, in 1914, the Christmas illustrations were published in the children's magazine Kodomonosomo, published by Motoko Hanin and Yoshikazu Hanin.
+Well, in 1914, Christmas illustrations were published in the children's magazine Kodomonosomo, published by Motoko Hanin and Yoshikazu Hanin.

-It is also important to say that there is even an anime that shows this holiday well and brings the tradition of special nights between couples, called Amagami SS and is based on the novel of the same name.
+It is also important to say that there is even an anime that shows this holiday well and brings the tradition of special nights between couples, it is called Amagami SS and is based on the novel of the same name.

-Even after that, we can say that the delivery of gifts, such as personalized corporate gifts, lights and romantic nights during the date ended up becoming quite traditional.
+Even after that, we can say that the delivery of gifts, as personalized corporate gifts, lights and romantic nights during the date ended up becoming quite traditional.

 The origin of Christmas in relation to love between couples is something unknown, some people say that because it is a time of love and joy, they associate love with love between couples.

-Learn a little about the main actions of the time
+Get to know a little about the main actions of the time

-- Disney in Tokyo: Everyone can be enchanted by various Christmas events;
+- Disney in Tokyo: everyone can be enchanted by various Christmas events;

 - Universal Studios: the colorful “Christmas Parade” attracts many people;

-Events in Japan still have fireworks, special products like promotional backpacks, free sweets and a special Christmas.
+Events in Japan still have fireworks, special products like promotional backpacks, free sweets and a very special Christmas.
 In other words, it is a great place to spend Christmas with the family with the children.

 Japan also hosts Christmas markets inspired by “old” Europe.
-In several cities across the country, markets offer everything from tree ornaments, typical foods, sweets and beverages such as wines, hot chocolates to blank labels.
+In several cities across the country, markets offer everything from tree ornaments, typical foods, sweets and drinks such as wines, hot chocolates to blank labels.

-Sweets are a sure thing
+Sweets are a must

 Some bakeries also make creative sweets (wagashi) for this season.
 Artistic and traditional sweets from Japanese confectionery represent the essence and refinement of Japanese culture.

-We can't forget about savory dishes
+We can't forget about savory dishes.

-Meals are big enough for an entire family and include not just fried chicken, but also cake and salad, depending on what you choose.
+Meals are big enough for an entire family and include not just fried chicken but also cake and salad depending on what you choose.

 In addition, the campaign helped to publicize the company's "mascot", Colonel Sanders, who during the end of the year is dressed in Santa Claus clothes, which made him the image of Santa Claus in the country, making several families buy inflatable santa claus for that representation.

-As seen in the content, it is easy to say that Japan has become a great postcard for the celebration of Christmas, bringing a culture totally different from the others, carrying several traditions that make the date unique in the country.
+As seen in the content, it is easy to say that Japan has become a great postcard for the celebration of Christmas, bringing a totally different culture from the others, carrying several traditions that make the date unique in the country.

 So, if you are curious about experiencing new cultures, now you know what to expect if you decide to spend the holidays with the Japanese people, especially with regard to food and traditions.